 Can an aggravated assault charge be reduced to a misdemeanor in Georgia?

 Yes, it can be reduced to a misdemeanor if it is a class VI undesignated offense.
 Typically once you complete probation, or the judge did not deem it to be that serious.
 Most aggravated assault cases can not be typically reduced to a misdemeanor.
 You could also get a plea offer to get it reduced to a misdemeanor.
 There might be a plea bargain if they know that they are more likely to lose the court battle.
 If they feel that poorly about their case, it will not be charged as an aggravated assault but a regular assault instead.

-Common Penalties for Assault Crimes in Atlanta
+Punishments for Assault Crimes in Atlanta

 - First degree assault: The act of intentionally putting someone in fear of bodily harm or intentionally charging serious harm that puts someone at risk.